-10.1 Employees are protected from victimisation as a result of bringing a complaint of harassment.
+Employees are protected from victimisation as a result of bringing a complaint of harassment.
 If an employee feels that they have been victimised following a complaint of harassment, they should raise a grievance under the College's grievance procedure.
 Where it is found that victimisation has occurred, this will be treated as a disciplinary offence and may be serious enough to constitute gross misconduct.

-11. Review and monitoring
+11. Monitoring, Review and Evaluation

-11.1 It will be the responsibility of the Executive Leadership Team to review and monitor the progress of the harassment and bullying policy on a regular basis, using information such as the number of harassment complaints raised, employee attitude surveys, training feedback, the views of recognised trade union representatives and comments made in return-to-work and exit interviews.
+It will be the responsibility of the Executive Leadership Team to review and monitor the progress of the harassment and bullying policy on a regular basis, using information such as the number of harassment complaints raised, employee attitude surveys, training feedback, the views of recognised trade union representatives and comments made in return-to-work and exit interviews.
 The Executive Leadership Team will then recommend changes where necessary.